owntracks/booklet/docs/tech/json.md

 ## `_type=waypoint`

 Waypoints denote specific geographical regions that you want to keep track of.
-You define a waypoint in the OwnTracks app, and OwnTracks publishes this waypoint if the waypoint is marked as `shared`.
+You define a waypoint in the OwnTracks app, and OwnTracks publishes this waypoint.
 OwnTracks also monitors these waypoints and will publish `{_type: "transition", ...}` message when entering or leaving the region.
 A waypoint may also define a BLE [Beacon](../features/beacons.md) instead of a geographical region.

 ```json
 {